We show you seven simple steps to getting power into your tent using, and demonstrate using the Outwell Mains Roller.

 Fortunately, we have a guide on using an EHU and what appliances you can use.

-Click the button below for more details on how to use an electric hookup with your tent and what appliances and devices you can use.
+Tap the button below for more details on using an electric hookup with your tent and what appliances and devices you can use.

 The Outwell Mains Roller